This page is very much a work in slow progress.

 There was a great occasion for Robert Boyd and James Macnamara on 17 September 1847 when their new ship, the Lina, was launched from Connell's shipyard.
 It was surely named after Robert Boyd's mother, Martha Lina Turkington who had died in 1843.
 One of his daughters was also named Martha Lina, born in 1836.
 The ship was described as a clipper (usually three-masted vessels, fully square-rigged on all masts).

-As already mentioned above (referencing a Belfast Telegraph article on 30 April 1942), the Lina's launch celebrations were unfortunately marred by a tragic accident.
+article on 30 April 1942), the Lina's launch celebrations were unfortunately marred by a

 The full and gruesome details are given in the PDF on the right.